Pratik10100/Delta-Finals/README.md

 Delta-Inductions final.

-Task: To replicate the game sinous. www.sinousgame.com in (approx) 8 hours.
+To replicate the game sinous. www.sinousgame.com in (approx) 8 hours.